 How to describe Kathmandu?
 A medieval time capsule?
 An environmental disaster?
 A holy city?
 A tourist trap?
 The answer is, all of the above.
 There are a thousand Kathmandus, all layered together in an extravagant morass of chaos and sophistication.
 With a fast-growing population of around 1.7m, Nepal’s capital is easily the country’s biggest and most cosmopolitan city: a melting pot of a dozen ethnic groups, and home town of the Newars – master craftsmen and traders extraordinaire.
 Trade, indeed, created Kathmandu – for at least a thousand years it controlled the most important caravan route between Tibet and India – and trade has always funded its Newari artisans.
 Little wonder, perhaps, that the city has so deftly embraced the tourist business.

-The Kathmandu most travellers experience is Thamel, a thumping, developing-world theme park, filled with hotels, restaurants, bars, souvenir shops, bookshop, imitation trekking gear, pirated DVDs, and touts flogging tiger balm and hashish.
-The old city, though squeezed by traffic, is still studded with temples and splendid architecture.
+The Kathmandu most travellers experience is Thamel Dropdown content, a thumping, developing-world theme park, filled with hotels, restaurants, bars, souvenir shops, bookshop, imitation trekking gear, pirated DVDs, and touts flogging tiger balm and hashish.
+The old city Dropdown content, though squeezed by traffic, is still studded with temples and splendid architecture.
 Its narrow lanes seethe with an incredible crush of humanity, echoing with the din of bicycle bells, motorbike engines, religious music, construction and car horns, and reeking of incense, spices, sewage and exhaust fumes.
 Sacred cows, holy men, beggars and street urchins roam the streets.

 These quarters represent only part of a complex and eccentric city, which also encompasses shantytowns, decrepit ministry buildings, swanky shopping streets, sequestered suburbs and heaving bazaars.
 Perhaps the predominant images of contemporary Kathmandu are those that pass for progress: hellish traffic jams and pollution; suburban sprawl and rubbish heaps; crippling daily power cuts (at times up to 18 hours a day) and backup generators; chauffeured SUVs and families on motorbikes.
 The city hasn’t abandoned its traditional identity, but the rapid pace of change has produced an intense, often overwhelming, urban environment.
 New buildings are thrown up in a haphazard manner, with little concern for aesthetics or safety (according to a sobering 2008 Nepal Red Cross Society report, an earthquake measuring 7–8 on the Richter scale could destroy sixty percent of Kathmandu’s buildings, including most hospitals, and kill tens of thousands).
 Anyone visiting Nepal for its natural beauty is likely to be disillusioned by Kathmandu.